You are now in the main content area

 Examples of Eligible Emergency Situations:

-- Risk of insecure housing or food insecurity
+• International students facing risk of insecure housing or food insecurity

-- Other extreme circumstances not foreseen by the student such as sudden family breakdown because of mental, physical, sexual, and/or emotional abuse
+• Other extreme circumstances not foreseen by the student such as sudden family breakdown because of mental, physical, sexual, and/or emotional abuse

-- Victim of a scam or phishing scheme
+• Falling victim to a scam or phishing scheme

 Examples of Situations Not Covered:

-- Financial shortfalls due to poor budgeting
+• Financial shortfalls due to poor budgeting or lack of good financial management

-- Large outstanding tuition balances
+• Large outstanding tuition balances with no clear payment plan

-- Recently enrolled new international students who are seeking general financial aid to support their studies.
+• Recently enrolled new international students who are seeking general financial aid to support their studies.

-- Have completed their degree requirements
+• Have completed their degree requirements

-- Repayment of personal loans
+• Repayment of personal loans and credit card repayments

-- Anticipated future hardship; international student must presently be in an emergency situation at the time of application
+• Ongoing or anticipated future hardship; international student must presently be in an emergency situation at the time of application

-- Costs related to being a post-secondary student, including commuting
+• Costs related to being a post-secondary student including commuting

 Eligibility Criteria